 Also, consider starting a few sinking funds.
 Sinking funds are small savings accounts for different events that come up or goals you may have.

 You might want to start a sinking fund for Christmas, birthday parties, or a vacation.
-You can keep it in a savings account or an envelope you would add to every month.
+You can keep it in a savings account or an envelope you add to every month.
 When the holidays come around, you won’t break your budget by buying Christmas presents.
-You would go to your sinking fund and use the money to buy gifts.
+You just go to your sinking fund and use that money to buy gifts.

 With a combination of a solid emergency fund and sinking funds, you’ll be much better able to weather life’s financial surprises and stick to your budget once and for all.